kongbytes/arp-scan-rs/README.md

 Enforce a timeout of at least 15 seconds.
 This timeout is a minimum value (scans may take a little more time).
 Default value is `2`.

+#### Change ARP request interval `-I 30`

+By default, a 10ms gap will be set between ARP requests to avoid an ARP storm on the network.
+This value can be changed to reduce or increase the milliseconds between each ARP request.

 #### Numeric mode `-n`

 Switch to numeric mode.
 This will skip the local hostname resolution process and will only display IP addresses.